leanchess/leanchess.github.io/index.md

 <a name="O"></a>
 ## Why Os for Bishops?

-Reasons for denoting a bishop as O are many:
+Reasons for denoting a bishop with an O are many:

 1. It is colloquially known as *офицер (officer)* in Russian-speaking cultures.
 1. It is denoted as O in at least five different languages, namely: Albanian, Bulgarian, Estonian, Hindi, and Marathi<sup>[1]</sup>.
-1. BishOp contains an O, which brings it on par with kNight.
+1. bishOp contains an O, which brings it on par with kNight.
 1. It is mostly round.
 1. 7 bytes of code are removed thanks to the fact that K, N, O, P, Q and R are no farther than 7 positions apart in the ASCII table.